-Skip Schrayer is the CEO of Associated, and Auto & Home Insurance Agency.
+Skip Schrayer is the CEO of Associated, and Private Client Insurance.
 He oversees all aspects of commercial and personal insurance for individuals and businesses, both small and large, for-profit and non-profit, nationwide.
 He currently serves on the Executive Committee of the Board of Directors for the Jewish Federation of Metropolitan Chicago and Chair of Bright Star Community Outreach, working with African Americans and Jews to rebuild the community.
 He is also a board member for the First Bank of Highland Park as well as a board member for The Standard Club.
 In addition, he serves as an executive committee member and treasurer of the NCSJ, advocates on behalf of Jews in Russia, Ukraine, the Baltic States, and Eurasia.

 Skip is the 51st recipient of the Rosenwald Award, named for the iconic Chicago business leader and philanthropist of the early 1900s, and presented annually to a person who has demonstrated a lifetime of exemplary service to the Jewish community.
 This is the first time a 3rd generation has received the award, following the win of both his father and grandfather before him.